spjuhel/BoARIO/paper.md

-The impacts of economic shocks (caused by natural or technological disasters for instance) often extend far beyond the cost of their local, direct consequences, as the economic perturbations they cause propagates along supply chains.
+The impacts of economic shocks (caused by natural or technological disasters for instance) often extend far beyond the cost of their local, direct consequences, as the economic perturbations they cause propagate along supply chains.
 Understanding the additional impacts and costs stemming from this propagation is key to design efficient risk management policies.
-The interest is raising for the evaluation of theses "indirect risks" in the context of climate change (which leads to an increase in the average risk of weather extremes [@lange-2020-projec-expos]) and globalized-just-in-time production processes.
+The interest is rising for the evaluation of these "indirect risks" in the context of climate change (which leads to an increase in the average risk of weather extremes [@lange-2020-projec-expos]) and globalized-just-in-time production processes.
-Such evaluations rely on dynamic economic models that represent the interactions between multiples regions and sectors.
+Such evaluations rely on dynamic economic models that represent the interactions between multiple regions and sectors.
 Recent research in the field argues in favor of using more Agent-Based oriented model, associated with an increase in the complexity of the mechanisms represented [@coronese-2022-econom-impac].
 However, the assumptions and hypotheses underlying these economic mechanisms